Stand up for the facts!

 During an Election Day interview, MSNBC host Joe Scarborough hailed McDonnell as the "Elvis" of the job creation message that moved voters this fall.
 "You started this in 2009 before anyone got this," Scarborough told the governor, referring to McDonnell’s pledge to create jobs during his successful campaign last year.

 McDonnell replied that since taking office in January, "we’ve been able to create about 60,000 net new jobs" in Virginia.

-We checked the governor’s claim.
-Stacey Johnson, McDonnell’s press secretary, said the number comes from the federal Bureau of Labor Statistics.
+We first checked the claim of "about 60,000 net new jobs."
+Stacey Johnson, McDonnell’s press secretary, said the number came from the federal Bureau of Labor Statistics.